osartun/Backbone.Undo.js/README.md

 #### removeUndoType     `undoManager.removeUndoType(type)`

 This removes an UndoType only from from this specific undo manager.
 See the UndoTypes-API for a more thorough documentation on this function.

+***

+Methods you can call on the object `Backbone.UndoManager`:

+#### defaults 		`Backbone.UndoManager.defaults(obj)`

+Extend or overwrite the default values of an undo manager.

+	Backbone.UndoManager.defaults({
+		track: true
+	});

+	var undoManager = new Backbone.UndoManager; // tracking has now already started

+#### addUndoType        `Backbone.UndoManager.addUndoType(type, fns)`

+This adds an UndoType that works for all undo managers whether they've already been instantiated or not.
+See the UndoTypes-API for a more thorough documentation on this function.

+#### changeUndoType     `Backbone.UndoManager.changeUndoType(type, fns)`

+This changes an UndoType for all undo managers whether they've already been instantiated or not.
+See the UndoTypes-API for a more thorough documentation on this function.

+#### removeUndoType     `Backbone.UndoManager.removeUndoType(type)`

+This removes an UndoType from all undo managers whether they've already been instantiated or not.
+See the UndoTypes-API for a more thorough documentation on this function.

 ## Supported Events